Iontophoresis Device: A Review of Technologies and Limitations

 Use, distribution and reproduction in any medium, provided the original work is properly cited and is not used for commercial purposes, is permitted.

-Copyright in any article published by WiPiEC journal under the CC BY NC license is retained by the author(s).
+Copyright to any article published by WiPiEC retained by the author(s).
 Authors grant WiPiEC Journal a license to publish the article and identify itself as the original publisher.
-Authors also grant any third party the right to use the article freely as long as it is not used for commercial purposes and its original authors, citation details, and publisher are identified.
+Authors also grant any third party the right to use the article freely as long as it is not used for commercial purposes and its original authors, citation details, and publisher are identified, in accordance with CC BY NC license.
 Fore more information on license terms, click here.